 Yonas Dembele, persecution analyst at World Watch Research, comments: “This is good news and yet it poses more questions than it answers: What about the other two Christians who are still in prison – Sudanese church leader, Hassan Taour, and Darfuri graduate, Abdulmonem Abdumawla?
 They were sentenced to 12 years imprisonment for ‘aiding and abetting’ Jašek.
 Surely they should also be released if the one they were jailed for ‘aiding’ and ‘abetting’ has been pardoned.
 If not, this is clearly another testament to how harsh the country’s law is on Christians who are ethnic Africans.
 This situation is just a microcosm of the life of the majority Christians in the country.
 The government continues to restrict the freedom of Christians in many ways, most recently through its plans to demolish 27 churches, as reported by Dabanga News on 28 February 2017.”

-Turkey: Death-threat for spokesperson of biggest opposition party
+Christianity in Turkey: Death-threat for spokesperson of biggest opposition party

 According to Hurriyet Daily News reporting on 27 February 2017, Selin Sayek Böke received a death threat while appearing on a television program on 21 February.
 She is vice-chair and spokesperson of the main opposition party, the Republican People’s Party (CHP).
 During the live TV program, an anonymous person phoned up CNNTürk, threatening that Böke would not get home alive and would be killed on leaving the studios.
 She was escorted home in a heavily armored convoy.